kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 - Inexperience with the type of writing task
 - Negative experiences with writing (e.g. receiving negative feedback in the past)
-- Negative or limiting beliefs about writing your writing abilities or interests (e.g. “I’m not a good writer”; “I hate writing.”)
+- Negative or limiting beliefs about your writing abilities or interests (e.g. “I’m not a good writer”; “I hate writing.”)
 - Immediate deadlines
 - Distant deadlines
 - Lack of interest in the task or topic